guardian/modern-js-workshop/lessons/flow.md

 };
 ```

-If we want to Exact match a object tyoe definition, we need to wrap the definition with `|`.
+If we want to Exact match an object type definition, we need to wrap the definition with `|`.

 ```flow js
 var obj: {|